dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 ![](img/babel.png){: .fancy .small }

 We've talked a little bit about various JS versions.
-Babel is a transpiler that converts new es6 javascript syntax to more compatible es5 syntax that browsers actually understand (browsers are typically behind in their ECMAScript support).
+Babel is a transpiler that converts newer es6+ javascript syntax to more compatible es5 syntax that browsers actually understand (browsers are typically behind in their ECMAScript support).
 If you are curious you can try it out at [babeljs](https://babeljs.io/repl/)

 ### Install and configure Babel